sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

 - Automatically, the next day status = **Archive**
 - No longer active in the system

+### Show Child
+- show created date and created by in show page of child
 ---

 ## 🔹 Status Permissions